-"By the time they are 13 years old, many Palestinians will have spent all of their school days in overcrowded and poorly equipped classrooms, studying in poverty-stricken homes or blocked by vercrowaea and poorty equipped classrooms, stadying in poverty-stricken nomes or blocke checkpoints and violence from getting an education.
+"By the time they are 13 years old, many Palestinians will have spent all of their school days in overcrowded and poorly equipped classrooms, studying in poverty-stricken homes or blocked by checkpoints and violence from getting an education.
 In this impoverished educational environment many give up and drop out of school altogether to help shoulder the burdens of their family."

-$^{^{\}rm 10}$ Palestinian Child Law, No 4. year 2004.
+10 Palestinian Child Law, No 4. year 2004.